tyobeka/tyobeka.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /presentations_and_teaching/
+permalink: /presentations/
-title: presentations & teaching
+title: presentations
-description: A collection of talks and posters that I've presented, as well as courses that I have been involved in.
+description: a collection of talks and posters that I've presented, as well as courses that I have been involved in.
 nav: true
 nav_order: 4
 ---